Wizard451345/kickstart.nvim/README.md

 - The **Main** Branch is my personal configuration.
 To be honest, it is very similar to the Master Branch.
 But with slight personal touches.
 It is not too special though.

-- The **Simple** branch is basically the Master (original) Branch.
-Single file, but my my own plugins and options.
-Why? idk.
+- The **Simple** branch is basically the Master (original) Branch but with my plugins.
+Will likely not be updated.

-- Not Implemented yet.
-I am thinking on creating another branch for Windows, as I also use it and it usally conflicts!

 There are some things that could be required, will depend on which OS you use!
 Run `:checkhealth` and `:messages` when needed.
+Make sure to read kickstart's README.md for more information.
+Likely missing some sort of dependecy issue or something.
+Keep your Neovim up to date!

 ## My Main goals with this project

 My main goal for this project is to understand on what is going on.
 I have no idea on what going on, therefore I am also trying to understand the lua programming language.
 Additionally, I want to configure my Neovim editor to make it my own and tell people that I use Neovim btw.

 As a mentioned before, this project is also for practicing Git.
+I forgot how to make pull requests and stuff.
+So I am trying to remember how to do that.